Farewell My Summer Love (song)

 "Farewell My Summer Love" is a song recorded by Michael Jackson in 1973.
-Written by Keni St. Lewis, it was later released in 1984 as a single from the compilation album of the same name due to the commercial interest that generated from the sales of Jackson's hit 1982 album Thriller.
+Written by Keni St. Lewis, it was later released in 1984 as a single from the compilation album Farewell My Summer Love due to the commercial interest that generated from the sales of Jackson's hit 1982 album Thriller.

 It hit No. 7 on the UK Singles Chart and was a Top 40 Pop and R&B and Top 20 Adult Contemporary hit in the U.S.

 Reception

 Cash Box said that "all the vibrancy of the now legendary Jackson vocal style is present on this single."